Records of the Central Intelligence Agency (RG 263)

-For more information, see the First Release Scope & Content Note in the Archival Research Catalog (ARC).
+For more information, see the First Release Scope & Content Note in the Online Catalog.

 CIA Name Files and Subject Files compiled by the Central Intelligence Agency in response to the Disclosure Acts.
 These files are comprised of documentation from several CIA filing systems and are organized under the names of approximately 1100 individuals and subjects.
 These files include biographical sketches, correspondence, reports, memorandums, messages, telegrams, publications, clippings, dispatches, translations, transcripts, legislative records, legal documents, statements, lists, and other records.
 Many of the records relate to people in one or both of two categories: Axis personnel accused of committing war crimes, or of belonging to criminal organizations, during World War II; and former Axis personnel who were used by the U. S. as intelligence sources during the Cold War.

-For more information, see the Second Release Scope & Content Note in the Archival Research Catalog (ARC).
+For more information, see the Second Release Scope & Content Note in the National Archives Catalog.

 The Lexicon is an essential tool to be used while examining the extensive operational records turned over by the Central Intelligence Agency in the Second Release.